-8.3.7 Storing Host Reservations in MySQL or PostgreSQL
+Storing Host Reservations in MySQL, PostgreSQL or Cassandra

-It is possible to store host reservations in MySQL or PostgreSQL.
-See Section 9.2.3 for information on how to configure Kea to use reservations stored in MySQL or PostgreSQL.
-Kea provides dedicated hook for managing reservations in a database, section Section 14.3.4 provide detailed information.
+It is possible to store host reservations in MySQL, PostgreSQL or Cassandra.
+See Section 9.2.3 for information on how to configure Kea to use reservations stored in MySQL, PostgreSQL or Cassandra.
+Kea provides dedicated hook for managing reservations in a database, section 14.4.4 provide detailed information. http://kea.isc.org/wiki/HostReservationsHowTo provides some examples how to conduct common host reservation operations.